redhat-iot/rhte-2019/example1/README.md

 ### Testing

+Locate the URL to the consumer application.
 Either by executing:

     oc describe route consumer

-Or by using the OpenShift Web console, you can get the final URL to the consumer application.
+or by using the OpenShift Web console.

 You can open a web browser to this URL, and should see the stock price page, with a single stock ticker, and an updating price.

 ## Things to try

-* Change the stock symbol of existing one
+* Change the stock symbol of the existing one
 * Add a new stock symbol
   ** Add new messaging resources
   ** Add a new publisher
-  ** Add the stock symbol to the existing consumer
+  ** Add the stock symbol to the existing consumer application
 * …